MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-copy-sql.md

 This section describes the prerequisites necessary to ingest exported Dataverse data with Data Factory.

-### Azure roles

-The user account that's used to sign in to Azure must be a member of the *contributor* or *owner* role, or an *administrator* of the Azure subscription.
+- **Azure roles.** The user account that's used to sign in to Azure must be a member of the *contributor* or *owner* role, or an *administrator* of the Azure subscription.
 To view the permissions that you have in the subscription, go to the [Azure portal](https://portal.azure.com/), select your username in the upper-right corner, select **...**, and then select **My permissions**.
 If you have access to multiple subscriptions, select the appropriate one.
 To create and manage child resources for Data Factory in the Azure portal&mdash;including datasets, linked services, pipelines, triggers, and integration runtimes&mdash;you must belong to the *Data Factory Contributor* role at the resource group level or above.

-### Azure Synapse Link for Dataverse
-This guide assumes that you've already exported Dataverse data by using [Azure Synapse Link for Dataverse](export-to-data-lake.md).
+- **Azure Synapse Link for Dataverse.**This guide assumes that you've already exported Dataverse data by using [Azure Synapse Link for Dataverse](export-to-data-lake.md).
 In this example, the account table data is exported to the data lake.

-### Azure Data Factory

-This guide assumes that you've already created a data factory under the same subscription and resource group as the storage account containing the exported Dataverse data.
+- **Azure Data Factory.** This guide assumes that you've already created a data factory under the same subscription and resource group as the storage account containing the exported Dataverse data.

-### Azure SQL

-This guide assumes that you've already created an Azure SQL database under the same subscription and resource group as the storage account containing the exported Dataverse data.
+- **Azure SQL.** This guide assumes that you've already created an Azure SQL database under the same subscription and resource group as the storage account containing the exported Dataverse data.

 ## Copy Dataverse data to Azure SQL with a Pipeline Template